www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.doc/src/main/md/net/splitcells/gel/problem/theory/assignment/problem/index.md

 then it can be called an 1 on 1 problem.
 In this case, the set of demands and the set of supplies has to have the same size.
-If one demand are allowed to be assigned to N supplies, this can be called an 1 on N Problem.
+If one demand is allowed to be assigned to N supplies, this can be called an 1 on N Problem.
 # Assignment Rating
 Often it is the case, that there are multiple valid solutions to a problem.